Delgorithm/Delgorithm/README.md

 - Junior : Less than a year
 ---
 ## Interest
-- 🔭 I’m currently working on a E-commerce website (HTML/CSS/JS) (framework : React)
+- I’m currently working on a E-commerce website (HTML/CSS/JS)
-- 🌱 I’m currently learning JavaScript
+- I’m currently learning JavaScript
-- 🤔 I’m looking for help with anything.
+- I’m looking for help with anything.
 I'm here to learn, so don't hesitate to advice me!
-- 📫 How to reach me: Twitter / GitHub
+- How to reach me: Twitter / GitHub
 ---
 I hope you will find some of my work enough interesting to send me some advices.